Modular sheaves on hyperk\"ahler varieties: Moduli of DV varieties

 be the restriction to $X$ of the tautological exact sequence of vector bundles on $\Gr(6,V_{10})$.
 Thus $r(\cS)=6$ and $r(\cQ)=4$. \begin{lmm} Let $X$ be a DV variety, and let $h\in H^{1,1}_{\ZZ}(X)$ be the Pl\"ucker polarization.
 Then

-where $\eta_X\in H^8(X;\ZZ)$ is the fundamental class. \end{lmm} \begin{proof} The first two equations are obvious.
-Equation~\eqref{qui} follows from the third-to-last equation on p.~83 of~\cite{devo} (beware that $c_i=c_i(\cS^{\vee})$).
-Equation~\eqref{quo} follows from Equation~(11) in loc.~cit.~and the fact that $\ch_3(\cQ) $ is a multiple of $h^3$.
-The last equation is a straightforward of Equation~(11) in loc.~cit. \end{proof} \begin{rmk} Let $(X,h)$ be a smooth DV variety.
+where $\eta_X\in H^8(X;\ZZ)$ is the fundamental class. \end{lmm} \begin{proof} The first two equations are obvious, and equation~\eqref{qui} follows from the third-to-last equation on p.~83 of~\cite{devo} (beware that $c_i=c_i(\cS^{\vee})$). \end{proof} \begin{rmk} Let $(X,h)$ be a smooth DV variety.
 Then $q(h)=22$ and the divisibility of $h$ is $2$, i.e.~$[(X,h)]\in\cK^2_{22}$.
-If one sets $r_0=2$ and $e=22$ in Equations~\eqref{ele}, \eqref{vatore} and~\eqref{mileto} one gets the Chern character of the quotient vector bundle $\cQ$ described above. \end{rmk} \begin{rmk} Let $X$ be the variety of lines in a smooth cubic fourfold in $\PP(V_6)$.
+If one sets $r_0=2$, $i=2$ and $e=22$, then the equations in~\eqref{ele} give for the vector bundle $\cE$ the same rank, $\ch_1$ and $\ch_2$ as for the quotient vector bundle $\cQ$ described above. \end{rmk} \begin{rmk} Let $X$ be the variety of lines in a smooth cubic fourfold in $\PP(V_6)$.
 Let